-- (c) The commission, the capital development committee, and the joint budget committee shall by agreement adopt procedures governing the capital development committee and joint budget committee review of projects subject to this subsection (9), which agreement shall provide that, whenever possible, the capital development committee shall submit recommendations to the joint budget committee and the joint budget committee shall submit recommendations to the commission within thirty days after each committee receives the information prescribed in the agreement as necessary for its review.
-(See section in this manual on SB92-202 reviews.) - (10) The commission shall review and approve any plan for a capital construction project that is estimated to require total expenditures exceeding five hundred thousand dollars and that is to be constructed solely from cash funds held by the institution other than those funds specified in paragraph (a) of subsection (9) of this section and operated and maintained from such cash funds or from state moneys appropriated for such purpose, or both.
-Any plan for any such capital construction project that is estimated to require total expenditures of five hundred thousand dollars or less shall not be subject to review or approval by the commission.
-(See sections in this manual on cash-funded and SB92-202 project reviews and SB01-209 projects.) - (11) Each institution shall submit to the commission on or before September 1 of each year a list and description of each project for which an expenditure was made during the immediately preceding fiscal year that was not subject to review by the commission pursuant to subsections (9) and (10) of this section.
-The commission shall submit a compilation of such projects to the capital development committee on or before December 1 of each year.
-(See section in this manual on SB01-209 projects.)
+(c) The commission, the capital development committee, and the joint budget committee shall by agreement adopt procedures governing the capital development committee and joint budget committee review of projects subject to this subsection (9) and subsection (10) of this section, which agreement shall provide that, whenever possible, the capital development committee shall submit recommendations to the joint budget committee and the joint budget committee shall submit recommendations to the commission within thirty days after each committee receives the information prescribed in the agreement as necessary for its review.
+(See section in this manual on SB92-202 reviews.)

+(10) (a) The commission shall review and approve any plan for a capital construction project that is estimated to require total expenditures exceeding two million dollars and that is to be constructed solely from cash funds held by the institution other than those funds specified in paragraph (a) of subsection (9) of this section and operated and maintained from such cash funds or from state moneys appropriated for such purpose, or both.
+Any plan for any such capital construction project that is estimated to require total expenditures of two million dollars or less shall not be subject to review or approval by the commission.
+(See sections in this manual on cash-funded and SB92-202 project reviews and SB01-209 projects.)